Last Updated on

 Loans can include burdensome terms, as many lenders will establish a lien or personal guarantee on the equipment in case you default on your loan payments.
 Additionally, this means the equipment itself will act as the collateral for the loan in case you can’t pay back the lender.

 Although equipment leasing is a type of financing, it is different from a loan.
-Simply put, with a lease, you pay for the equipment for a specific period under a lease agreement.
+When you lease, you pay for the equipment for a specific period under a lease agreement.
 In contrast, a loan allows you to purchase the equipment outright.

 Because you’re not buying a piece of lab equipment and paying in full, leasing lowers the upfront cost of procuring that instrument and reduces the impact of depreciation on your company’s bottom line.